 7. Onboarding Call for Enterprise Users

-WP Engine caters after small business enterprises, but it also knows how to handle massive projects.
-It only makes sense, otherwise a large chunk of the platform’s nigh limitless resources would go to waste.
+WP Engine caters to small business enterprises, but it also knows how to handle massive projects.
+It only makes sense, otherwise, a large chunk of the platform’s nigh limitless resources would go to waste.

 8. Code Assessment